 With this news outbreak, women and men who would want to have their breasts enhanced, as well as those people who already had breast implants placed are now more wary about their safety as well as the efficiency and worth of breast augmentation.
 Here are some essential medical reminders and advice from doctors, plastic surgeons, and oncologists alike, about breast implants cancer.

-- BIA-ACLC requires more studies to confirm its relationship to this method of breast augmentation.
+- BIA-ACLC requires more studies to confirm its relation to this method of breast augmentation.
 Since the occurrence of ACLC is generally rare as mentioned earlier, its cause and frequency are yet to be determined.
-Moreover, since this rare cancer is also a rare condition for textured breast implants users, their relationship is still under wraps but possible.
+Moreover, since this rare cancer is also a rare condition for textured breast implants users, their relation is still under wraps but possible.

 - Developing cancer using breast implants should always be discussed during the initial consultation.
 Despite the limited information gathered to support BIA-ACLC, doctors and plastic surgeons alike should still consider discussing with their patients the potential risk of developing cancer after breast augmentation.
 This will give the patients all the details about the pros and cons of having their breasts artificially enhanced.